 Section 1 The Academy shall meet at least once in each calendar year.
 The Annual Meeting shall primarily present a scientific program.

 Section 2 During the period of the Annual Meeting a general Business Meeting of the Academy shall be held.
 Only Fellows and Active Members shall have voting privileges at the Business Meeting.
-Written notice stating the place, date, and hour of this meeting shall be distributed by phone, facsimile, postal service or electronic mail to all Fellows and Active Members not less than thirty (30) days prior to the meeting.
-Every member entitled to vote thereat shall be entitled to vote in person and have one vote.
-A quorum for the transaction of business of the Academy shall consist of those Fellows and Active Members present at the Business Meeting.
+Written notice stating the place, date, agenda, and hour of this meeting shall be distributed by phone, facsimile, postal service or electronic mail to all Fellows and Active Members not less than thirty (30) days prior to the meeting.
+Every voting member thereat shall be entitled to vote in person or electronically and have one vote.
+Any issue requiring membership voting that is not presented at the in-person business meeting may be considered for electronic voting.
+Communication to the membership shall be made no less than thirty days prior to the voting deadline.
+A quorum for the transaction of business of the Academy shall consist of those voting members (only Fellows and Active Members) present at the Business Meeting.

 Section 3 Written acknowledgment of papers presented at an Academy meeting shall be made by all program participants whose presented papers are later published in part or in whole.
 It is the responsibility of the program chair to inform the participants of this policy when the invitation is extended to participate in a meeting for an oral or poster presentation.

 Section 4 All meetings of the Academy shall be budgeted by the program chair in consultation with the President and Vice-President, and the budget approved by the Board of Directors prior to any financial commitment by the Academy.